Best of Venice 2 Day Solo Itinerary & Guide

 - Venice Free Walking Tour of Venice – don’t wish to get lost?
 No worries, you can join a 10am or 5pm free walking tour with experienced guides.
 Tours last 2 hours.
 Reserve your spot online in advance.

-Note: Be sure to address appropriately for basilica access – shorts, sleeveless dresses, low-cut and skimpy clothes are not allowed.
+Be sure to address appropriately for basilica access.
+Shorts, sleeveless dresses, and low-cut and skimpy clothing are not allowed.

 - Bridge of Sighs – this fully enclosed bridge of limestone and windows connects the interrogation room of the Doge’s Palace and the Prigioni Nuove (New Prison) and was named so by Lord Byron from the Italian “Ponte dei sospiri”, meant to express the sigh a prisoner let out from seeing Venice a last time before being sent to his cell or execution.
 Or could be because if a couple kiss under the bridge in a gondola they will experience eternal love?
 You decide.
 Note: access to this is with Doge’s Palace ticket.

-Pro tip: if you want pictures of a specific landmark, start your ride near that landmark and confirm with the gondolier on sites to be seen.
+If you want pictures of a specific landmark, start your gondolier ride near that landmark and confirm with the gondolier on sites to be seen.

 More Things to Do in Venice